WiliamMelo01/EmpowerU-API/README.md

     ```bash
     mvn spring-boot:run
     ```

 ## Usage

 - The API provides endpoints for managing videos, students, sections, professors, courses, evaluations, and certificates.
 - For detailed information on available endpoints and their usage, refer to the Swagger documentation available at `/swagger-ui.html` once the application is running.

-### User Creation and RabbitMQ Integration
+### User Creation and AWS SQS Integration

-When a new user is created via the `/auth/public/register/student` or `/auth/public/register/professor` endpoints, a message is sent to RabbitMQ.
+When a new user is created via the `/auth/public/register/student` or `/auth/public/register/professor` endpoints, a message is sent to an AWS SQS queue.
 This message can be consumed by another microservice for further processing, such as sending a welcome email.
-For more information on the microservice handling these messages, visit the [EmpowerU Greetings Microservice](https://github.com/WiliamMelo01/EmpowerUGreettingsMicroService).
+For more information on the microservice handling these messages, visit the [EmpowerU Greetings Microservice](https://github.com/WiliamMelo01/EmpoweruGreetingsMicroServiceLambda).

 ### Password Recovery

 For handling password recovery requests, the EmpowerU Password Recovery Microservice is responsible for sending recovery codes and updating passwords.
-For more information, visit the [EmpowerU Password Recovery Microservice](https://github.com/WiliamMelo01/EmpowerUPasswordRecoveryMicroService).
+For more information, visit the [EmpowerU Password Recovery Microservice](https://github.com/WiliamMelo01/EmpowerUPasswordRecoveryMicroservice).

 ### Certificate Generation

-The issuance of certificates for completed courses is handled by a separate microservice.
-For more details on this service, visit the [EmpowerU Certificate Generation Microservice](https://github.com/WiliamMelo01/EmpowerUCertificateMicroService).
+The issuance of certificates for completed courses is handled by the EmpowerU Certificate Generation Microservice.
+This microservice generates and sends certificates to students on email.
+For more details, visit the [EmpowerU Certificate Generation Microservice](https://github.com/WiliamMelo01/EmpoweruCertificateMicroserviceLambda).

 ## TODO

-### FIX

-- [ ] **Certificate Issuance Verification**: Update the API to use HTTP requests instead of RabbitMQ messages for communicating with the certificate generation microservice.
-Ensure the API verifies if the user has completed all requirements before making the HTTP request.

-### TODO
 - [ ] **Rate Limiting**: Add rate limiting to prevent abuse of the password update endpoint.
 - [ ] **Logging and Monitoring**: Implement logging and monitoring to track the usage and performance of the microservice.
 - [ ] **Improve General Performance**: Optimize the overall performance of the API to handle higher loads and reduce response times.